New around here?

 iPhone Photography 101 – Lesson 2, Part 1

 Taking a note from Instagram’s best, we’ve searched far and wide to find those photographers who were willing to share their iPhone Photography secrets.
-We’re excited to share these tips from those who have mastered capturing their worlds with the cameras in their hands.
+We’re excited to share these mobile photography tips from those who have mastered capturing their worlds with the cameras in their hands.
 Swipe your iPhone camera open and follow along!

 Use the grid on your iPhone (settings > camera > grid > toggle it on) to align the vertical lines of interior walls with the camera’s vertical lines.